riedlma/cluster_identification/README.md

 - annotations: annotation for each page
 - corpus_txt: all text files of the pages OCRed from the pdfs.
 - corpus_pdf: all PDFs of the pages
+- content.csv: file, listing all articles including their title and author (if available)